MENU

 3 hours 35 minutes to go

-Sprinkle the breadcrumbs into the base of the mincemeat tart case.
-Now, spoon in your mincemeat evenly across the base of the tart and flatten the surface slightly.
+Spoon the mincemeat evenly across the base of your mincemeat tart and flatten the surface slightly.

 Roll the remaining pastry out and lay on top of the tart, tucking in the edges.
 If you have a lattice pastry cutter or have great pastry skills, feel free to get creative here.

 Once finished, crimp the edges of the tart, brush with egg yolk, and sprinkle with caster sugar.
-Put in the fridge to cook later.
+Return to the fridge to cook later.

 3 hours 45 minutes to go

-Raise the temperature of your EGG to 180°C. Massage your turkey all over with the butter and season heavily with salt and pepper.
+Raise the temperature of your EGG to 180°C. Massage your turkey with the butter and season heavily with salt and pepper.

-Place all of the gravy ingredients in a roasting tray.
+Place all of the gravy ingredients in a Drip Pan.
 Sit the turkey breast-side down on a Roasting Rack and place over the top of the tray.
 Place in the EGG for 1 hour.
-Meanwhile, move onto the next step.

 3 hours 40 minutes to go

-While the turkey is cooking, prepare your side dishes.
+While the turkey is cooking, prepare your sides.
 We recommend you use all of that lovely space you will have freed up in your kitchen to cook the first three on your hob.

 Meanwhile, add all the red cabbage ingredients to a saucepan and leave to simmer gently until dinner is ready.